mtthibault/catchemall/README.md

 Our objective is the following :

-1 - Enabling the possibility for pokétrainers to take a picture of a Pokémon, and determine automatically its type based on how it looks thanks to Deep Learning
+- Enabling the possibility for pokétrainers to take a picture of a pokémon, and determine automatically its type based on how it looks thanks to Deep Learning

-2 - Determining the catchability of a pokémon based on its statistics thanks to Machine Learning
+- Determining the catchability of a pokémon based on its statistics thanks to Machine Learning

 ## 📸 Deep Learning Project : Pokemon type classification (computer vision)

 ### Data sources
 We used a dataset comprising 809 images sourced from Kaggle, accessible [here](https://www.kaggle.com/datasets/vishalsubbiah/pokemon-images-and-types).
-This dataset encompasses the initial 809 Pokémon, spanning generations 1 to 7, complete with their respective images and types.
-Notably, certain Pokémon possess dual types, exemplified by creatures like Moltres, a Fire and Flying type.
+This dataset encompasses the initial 809 pokémons, spanning generations 1 to 7, complete with their respective images and types.
+Notably, some pokémons possess dual types, exemplified by creatures like Moltres, a Fire and Flying type.

-Furthermore, we conducted web scraping on [Pokemondb](https://pokemondb.net/) to augment our dataset, yielding a substantial collection of 42,000 images categorized by Pokémon type.
+Furthermore, we conducted web scraping on [Pokemondb](https://pokemondb.net/) to augment our dataset, yielding a substantial collection of 42,000 images categorized by pokémon type.

 ### Methodology
-In the preprocessing phase, we employed one-hot encoding for each Pokémon type, resulting in 18 distinct categories.
+In the preprocessing phase, we employed one-hot encoding for each pokémon type, resulting in 18 distinct categories.

-Additionally, we developed functions to systematically organize each Pokémon image into its corresponding type folder.
-This process accommodated cases where a Pokémon had dual types, necessitating the duplication of its image.
+Additionally, we developed functions to systematically organize each pokémon image into its corresponding type folder.
+This process accommodated cases where a pokémon had dual types, necessitating the duplication of its image.
 We also implemented functions to automate the creation of train/test datasets, with 80% of the images allocated to the training set and 20% to the testing set.

 Following these preparations, we experimented with various models, including Inception V3, VGG16, and ResNet50.